- OFFICIAL NAME = UNITED STATES OF AMERICA

 California grows more food than any other U.S. city.

 McDonald’s fast food company is among the largest employers in the country.

 Montana has 3 times as many cows than it does people.

-The USA is home to many different types of animals, for example the Southern states are home to crocodiles and snakes, the Northwestern states are home to grizzly bears, elk and deer and Northeastern states are home to raccoons, rabbits, opossums, skunks and deer in its forests.
+The USA is home to many different types of animals.
+For example, the Southern states is home to crocodiles and snakes, the Northwestern states is home to grizzly bears, elk and deer and Northeastern states is home to raccoons, rabbits, opossums, skunks and deer.

 Alaska has more than 3 million lakes, 100,000 glaciers and 29 volcanoes.

-On July 20th 1969 , Neil Armstrong and Buzz Aldrin became the first men to walk on the Moon.
+On July 20th, 1969, American astronauts, Neil Armstrong and Buzz Aldrin became the first men to walk on the Moon.